nareshmaharaj-consultant/aws-msk-aerospike-outbound-connector-iam/README.md

 >Ready for takeoff
 ```

-We are noe ready to consume these messages.
-Open a new window and run the following
+You're now ready to start a client consumer app.
+Open a new window and type the following.
+You
+should see the same messages you published earlier.
 ```text
 ./kafka-console-consumer.sh --bootstrap-server $BootstrapServerString --consumer.config client.properties --topic aerospike-airforce-1 --from-beginning
 Instrument Check